mspnp/aks-baseline/04-networking.md

 | Name                            | Purpose                                   |
 |---------------------------------|-------------------------------------------|
-| rg-enterprise-networking-spokes | Contains all of your organization's regional spokes and related networking resources
+| rg-enterprise-networking        | Contains all of your organization's regional spokes and related networking resources

 ### Resources

-* Network Spoke for the Cluster
+* VNET for the Cluster
 * Network Security Groups for all subnets that support them

 ## Steps